 If your vapor output is a bit too intense (like when the throat hit is too harsh), you may need to turn down the temp.
 The vapor output will be lower at lower temperatures.
 However, also keep in mind that certain formulas, such as live resin formulas, may taste a bit harsher by nature.

-Choosing the best vape voltage for your THC cartridges depends on the product type and your preferences.
+Choosing the best vape voltage for THC carts is all about striking the right balance for your preferences and product type.
 If you are wondering what voltage for weed carts in general, a standard range of 2.5V to 3.0V is usually sufficient for most THC oil formulas.
-This vape voltage offers a balanced experience, ensuring good flavor and vapor production.

 Certain THC products, like those derived from marijuana strains, are only available in state licensed dispensaries.
 You can, however, get a wide variety of hemp-derived THC products that are available online.
 If you’re looking for federally legal THC vapes that ship right to your door, check out our Elev8 Collection.